 Without this kind of immediate threat, courts have generally held that police don't have the right to clear out a political demonstration just because they fear possible disorder or because protesters are "raucous," make the cops or other people mad, or slow traffic.
 (See, for example, Cox v.
 Louisiana, 379 U.S. 536 (1965) and Jones v.
 Parmley, 465 F.3d 46 (2nd Cir.
 2006).)

 The upshot of these standards set out by the courts: Law enforcement may break up violent protests and arrest participants who engage in violence or property destruction.
 You shouldn't be arrested just because you were present at a demonstration where other people violated the law, unless you directly incited them to violence.
 Nor should officers arrest you simply for yelling or cursing at them.
 But if your words turn to actions that could be considered violent—even actions that aren't likely to cause real injury, like throwing water bottles at cops in full riot gear—you risk arrest.

 Once police decide that a protest is violent or presents an immediate threat, they may declare that it's an unlawful assembly, issue an order to disperse, and arrest anyone who doesn't leave right away.
-But under many court decisions (as well as local laws), officers must first give clear warning that people can hear, provide an unobstructed exit route, and allow enough time to leave.
+But under many court decisions (as well as local laws), officers must first give clear warnings that people can hear, provide an unobstructed exit route, and allow enough time to leave.
 Without that kind of notice and opportunity to obey, criminal charges for unlawful assembly or disobeying an order to disperse might not stand.

 The same might be true if you're arrested during a controversial police tactic known as "kettling," which involves corralling protesters—along with journalists and anyone who happens to be in the area—not allowing anyone to leave, and then arresting everyone inside the cordon.

 You can be arrested for violating a curfew issued during ongoing protests.
-Courts generally allow curfews when an executive has declared an emergency, and the circumstances show the restrictions on protest rights are necessary to maintain order because of an immediate threat to life or property.
+Courts generally allow curfews when an executive has declared an emergency, and the circumstances show that restrictions on protest rights are necessary to maintain order because of an immediate threat to life or property.